Last Updated on December 19, 2023

-For all you UK TV watchers then it’s time to fire up that VPN and enjoy one of the best shows you’ll see in 2021.
-Yes, I know it’s a little early but this documentary series is that good.
-It’s certainly worth the subscription cost of my NordVPN subscription on it’s own!
+For all you UK TV watchers then it’s time to fire up that VPN and enjoy one of the best shows you’ll see in 2023.
+Yes, I know it’s a little early, but this documentary series is that good.
+It’s certainly worth the subscription cost of my NordVPN subscription on its own!
 The United Kingdom may not be the best example of how to fight a global virus, but when it comes to nature documentaries there’s almost nothing that comes close to those from the BBC.

-Here’s the initial extended trailer to give you a taste of this marvellous show –
+Here’s the initial extended trailer to give you a taste of this marvelous show –

 The basic premise of this series is to cover each and every force of nature that produces the planet we live on.
 The theme is that we do live on the ‘perfect planet’ – the only one so far to our knowledge to support life.